UST-QuAntiL/qhana-plugin-runner/docs/plugins.rst

 Conversion plugins are special processing plugins.
 The intended purpose of conversion plugins is to allow automatic conversion between different serialization formats.

-.. note:: The specification type of plugin is WIP and will be finished later.
+.. note:: The specification of conversion plugins is WIP and will be finished later.

 Plugin Dependencies